Harassment, bullying, discrimination, hate crime and sexual violence

 Gaslighting can be described as a form of psychological manipulation in which a person or group either consciously or unconsciously sow seeds of doubt in an individual or group, making them question their own memory, judgement or interpretation of a particular event.
 This often refers to a situation where someone minimises or denies the impact of a particular offensive comment or behaviour that someone else has been the victim of.
 The term gaslighting is often used in reference to liberation and activism work, but is also associated with forms of domestic abuse.

-The University applies the Equality Act 2010 definition of harassment to its Dignity at Work and Study Policy, which states that harassment is unwanted behaviour relating to a protected characteristic that has the purpose or effect of violating someone's dignity or which creates an intimidating, hostile, degrading, humiliating or offensive environment.
+The Equality Act (2010) defines harassment as unwanted behaviour related to a protected characteristic which has the purpose or effect of violating someone’s dignity or which creates an intimidating, hostile, degrading, humiliating or offensive environment.

-For more information see the University’s Dignity at Work and Study webpages.
+Full definitions can be found in the University's Dignity at Work and Study Policy.

 Hate incidents are instances of bullying or harassment, which appear to an individual, group or anyone else to be based on prejudice, based on race, religion, sexual orientation, disability or transgender identity.
 Examples of hate incidents are verbal abuse, intimidation, abusive phone calls, online abuse, graffiti or threats of violence.
 Where there is an overlap with criminal law, a hate incident may also be a criminal offence and if so, is referred to as a 'hate crime' (see below).18